canhe2015/brazilian_e_commerce/README.md

 if you want to know more about what each function/method do, you can refer to the docstring under def statements

 [possible improvements]:
-1. function filter the data by country is not provided yet in the program, but can be implemented without big change, you can just add filters to the table that has a country column in the yaml file, or you can get the "countries" key value pair in the yaml file to update the logic of extract method in transform class
+1. function of filter the data by country is not provided yet in the program, but can be implemented without big change, you can just add filters to the table that has a country column in the yaml file, or you can get the "countries" key value pair in the yaml file to update the logic of extract method in transform class
 2. transform logic can be written in sql statements and put it in the yaml file or database, or if there is a